friederikewild/eyewellbeing.com/_pages/terms-conditions.md

 ## 10. Conformity and Guarantee

 Every effort is made to keep the program up-to-date and amongst the industry's leading products to help you take care of your eyes.
 Accordingly, a 30 Day "Happiness" Guarantee is provided for all purchases of The Eye Wellbeing Holiday Online Programs.
-To claim the "Happiness" Guarantee, purchasers must email ask@eyewellbeing.com within the first 30 days with feedback on at least two lessons how they failed expectations.
+To claim the Money Back Guarantee, purchasers must email ask@eyewellbeing.com within the first 30 days, preferable with feedback on at least one lesson and how it failed expectations.

 We furthermore have a legal duty to supply the Goods in conformity with the Contract, and will not have conformed if it does not meet the following obligation.
 Upon delivery, the Goods will: